-- (21) Assess community and technical colleges for the payment of expenses of the council or for the funding of statewide services, obligations, or initiatives related specifically to the provision of community and technical college education; - (22) Promulgate rules allocating reimbursement of appropriations, if made available by the Legislature, to community and technical colleges for qualifying noncapital expenditures incurred in the provision of services to students with physical, learning, or severe sensory disabilities; - (23) Assume the prior authority of the commission in examining and approving tuition and fee increase proposals submitted by community and technical college governing boards as provided in §18B-10-1 of this code; - (24) Develop and submit to the commission, a single budget for community and technical college education that reflects recommended appropriations for community and technical colleges and that meets the following conditions: - (A) Incorporates the provisions of the financing rule mandated by this section to measure and provide performance funding to institutions which achieve or make significant progress toward achieving established state objectives and priorities; - (B) Considers the progress of each institution toward meeting the essential conditions set forth in §18B-3C-3 of this code, including independent accreditation; and - (C) Considers the progress of each institution toward meeting the goals, objectives, and priorities established in §18B-1D-1 et seg. of this code and its approved institutional compact.

-(25) Administer and distribute the independently accredited community and technical college development account;
+- (21) Assess community and technical colleges for the payment of expenses of the council or for the funding of statewide services, obligations or initiatives related specifically to the provision of community and technical college education; - (22) Promulgate rules allocating reimbursement of appropriations, if made available by the Legislature, to community and technical colleges for qualifying noncapital expenditures incurred in the provision of services to students with physical, learning or severe sensory disabilities; - (23) Assume the prior authority of the commission in examining and approving tuition and fee increase proposals submitted by community and technical college governing boards as provided in section one, article ten of this chapter; - (24) Develop and submit to the commission, a single budget for community and technical college education that reflects recommended appropriations for community and technical colleges and that meets the following conditions: - (A) Incorporates the provisions of the financing rule mandated by this section to measure and provide performance funding to institutions which achieve or make significant progress toward achieving established state objectives and priorities; - (B) Considers the progress of each institution toward meeting the essential conditions set forth in section three, article three-c of this chapter, including independent accreditation; and - (C) Considers the progress of each institution toward meeting the goals, objectives, and priorities established in article one-d of this chapter and its approved institutional compact. - (25) Administer and distribute the independently accredited community and technical college development account;

-- (26) Establish a plan of strategic funding to strengthen capacity for support and assure delivery of high-quality community and technical college education in all regions of the state; - (27) Foster coordination among all state-level, regional and local entities providing postsecondary vocational education or workforce development and coordinate all public institutions and entities that have a community and technical college mission; - (28) Assume the principal responsibility for oversight of those community and technical colleges seeking independent accreditation and for holding governing boards accountable for meeting the essential conditions pursuant to §18B-3C-1 et seq. of this code; - (29) Advise and consent in the appointment of the presidents of the community and technical colleges pursuant to §18B-1B-6 of this code.
-The role of the council in approving a president is to assure through personal interview that the person selected understands and is committed to achieving the goals and objectives established in the institutional compact and in §18B-1-1 et seq., §18B-1D-1 et seq., and §18B-3C-1 et seq. of this code; - (30) Provide a single, statewide link for current and prospective employers whose needs extend beyond one locality; - (31) Provide a mechanism capable of serving two or more institutions to facilitate joint problem-solving in areas including, but not limited to, the following: - (A) Defining faculty roles and personnel policies; - (B) Delivering high-cost technical education programs across the state; - 174 (C) Providing one-stop service for workforce training to be delivered by multiple 175 institutions; and - (D) Providing opportunities for resource-sharing and collaborative ventures; - (32) Provide support and technical assistance to develop, coordinate, and deliver effective and efficient community and technical college education programs and services in all regions of the state;
+157 (26) Establish a plan of strategic funding to strengthen capacity for support and assure 158 delivery of high-quality community and technical college education in all regions of the state; 159 (27) Foster coordination among all state-level, regional and local entities providing post- 160 secondary vocational education or workforce development and coordinate all public institutions 161 and entities that have a community and technical college mission; 162 (28) Assume the principal responsibility for oversight of those community and technical 163 colleges seeking independent accreditation and for holding governing boards accountable for 164 meeting the essential conditions pursuant to article three-c of this chapter; 165 (29) Advise and consent in the appointment of the presidents of the community and 166 technical colleges pursuant to section six, article one-b of this chapter.
+The role of the council in 167 approving a president is to assure through personal interview that the person selected 168 understands and is committed to achieving the goals and objectives established in the institutional 169 compact and in articles one, one-d and three-c of this chapter; 170 (30) Provide a single, statewide link for current and prospective employers whose needs 171 extend beyond one locality; 172 (31) Provide a mechanism capable of serving two or more institutions to facilitate joint 173 problem-solving in areas including, but not limited to the following: 174 (A) Defining faculty roles and personnel policies; 175 (B) Delivering high-cost technical education programs across the state; 176 (C) Providing one-stop service for workforce training to be delivered by multiple 177 institutions; and 178 (D) Providing opportunities for resource-sharing and collaborative ventures; 179 (32) Provide support and technical assistance to develop, coordinate, and deliver effective 180 and efficient community and technical college education programs and services in all regions of the state;

-(33) Assist the community and technical colleges in establishing and promoting links with business, industry, and labor in the geographic areas for which each community and technical college is responsible;
+(33) Assist the community and technical colleges in establishing and promoting links with business, industry and labor in the geographic areas for which each community and technical college is responsible;